 What is the schedule and time commitment?

 We run four practices per week and sailors are required to attend two.
 Practices run from 3:30 pm until sunset and we leave the downtown campus at 2:30 pm.
-The season runs from the first week of September to the first week of November.
-Sailors are also guaranteed at least two weekend regattas during the season.
-Sailors will drive to the host club Friday night, race Saturday and Sunday, and drive home Sunday evening.
-Additionally, sailors are expected to volunteer at two to three events in-season.
+The season runs from the first week of September to the first week of November, and we also send teams to regattas in the spring and summer.
+Sailors are also guaranteed at least two weekend regattas during the fall season, which consist of driving to the host club Friday night, racing Saturday and Sunday, and driving home Sunday evening.
+Additionally, sailors are expected to volunteer at two to three events in-season, and are expected to participate in morning workouts in the offseason.

 What is the typical structure of a collegiate regatta?